reframe-hpc/reframe/docs/tutorial_basics.rst

 ReFrame stores in the output directory of the test the build and run scripts it generated for building and running the code along with their standard output and error.
 All these files are prefixed with ``rfm_``.

-ReFrame also generates a detailed JSON report for the whole regression testing session.
-By default, this is stored inside the ``${HOME}/.reframe/reports`` directory and a new report file is generated every time ReFrame is run, but you can control this through the :option:`--report-file` command-line option.

    .. tip::

       .. versionadded:: 4.1.0